Is chocolate cookie bark the easiest candy in the history of ever or what?

 I used super dark cocoa wafers to counteract the white chocolate, which is always super sweet.
 The flavor is sweet but not too cloying.

-The second part of this double chocolate bark is made up of milk chocolate and walnuts (image below).
+The second part of this double chocolate bark consists of milk or semisweet chocolate and walnuts.

 There is a lot of talk about tempering chocolate, using chocolate chips for making bark and all that jazz.

-- My best tip: use commercial tempered chocolate, the kind you buy for homemade candy, which is seriously easy to use.
-The finishing product is much better, shinier.
+My best tip is to use candy chocolate, the kind you buy for homemade candy that is easy to use.
+The finishing product is shiny without effort.

-BUT, since this recipe uses white and milk chocolate (which have a higher sugar content), there is a lot more room for using any chocolate, even chips, as the results will be more consistent; it is the dark chocolate that suffers the most when not tempered.
+But, since this recipe uses white and milk chocolate (which have a higher sugar content), there is a lot more room for using any chocolate, even chips, as the results will be more consistent; dark chocolate suffers the most when not tempered.

 Tempering chocolate is laborious when done right and not something really worth it when it comes to homemade chocolate bark in my opinion.
 But commercial tempered chocolate gives you a better finish, not as opaque as untempered chocolate.
 I learned that with my triple chocolate peanut clusters, trust me, the images speak for themselves.